 Steps to Become a CRT or RRT

-- Have a natural desire to help others
+- Cultivate a genuine desire to help others

 - Graduate from high school